overwolf/overwolf.github.io/docs/topics/auto-highlights.md

 ## List of supported games

-Below, you can find a list of games that supports highlights.
+Below, you can find a list of games that support highlights.

 * LoL
 * Dota 2